ErichStyger/mcuoneclipse/README.txt

 NOTES:
 - The content of the 'EclipsePlugins' folder has been move to SourceForge: https://sourceforge.net/projects/mcuoneclipse/files/Eclipse%20Plugins
-- The releases of the Processor Expert components can be found on SourceForge_ https://sourceforge.net/projects/mcuoneclipse/files/PEx%20Components/
+- The releases of the Processor Expert components can be found on SourceForge: https://sourceforge.net/projects/mcuoneclipse/files/PEx%20Components/
 - The content of the 'Beans' and 'Drivers' folder have been moved to a separate GitHub repository (https://github.com/ErichStyger/McuOnEclipse_PEx), see